 Honoring My Loved One

-In total transparency, planning my wedding was hard and emotional and I hid it well.
+In total transparency, planning my wedding was hard and emotional and I hid it well to not bring anyone else down.
 I always talk about how happy I was to plan my own wedding and am normally oh so bubbly, but there were often times I was hurting on the inside.
 My dad passed away several years ago when I was 18.
-He struggled with a drug addiction and mental health issues, so there are lots of complex feelings.
+He struggled with drug addiction and mental health issues, so there are lots of complex feelings.
 Then not even a full year after he passed, my nana passed as well.
 My nana inspired my love for romance movies & books, and even sparked my love of weddings.
 Two big people in my life gone in under a year.
 They never saw me move to Michigan, never met my husband, never watched me build a business, and never got to be a part of my wedding day.

 While these ideas certainly won’t erase the pain of your loss, I hope you can find some way to honor your loved one with you on your wedding day.

-It’s okay to skip the father/daughter and mother/son dances.
+It’s also okay to skip the father and daughter or mother and son dances.
 If it’s not in you to find a replacement (and honestly, who could replace a parent), then skipping these traditional dances are totally okay.
 It won’t ruin the flow of the reception.
 Trust me.
 I didn’t want to replace my dad for the dance part.
-I left out the father/daughter dance and it wasn’t weird or unnatural.
+I left out the father and daughter dance and it wasn’t weird or unnatural.
 If you think about it, it’s most likely that all of your guests already know about your loss.
 Your guests are the people showing up consistently in your life, so it won’t be a shock for them to see no parental dances.
 My best advice though is to set the expectation with your DJ about the dances.
 They will be able to ensure smooth transitions!

 Bouquet Charms

-A more popular thing I am seeing more and more of are bouquet charms for brides.
+A more popular thing I am seeing more and more of are bouquet charms.
 These charms have photos of your loved ones so they can be with you as you walk down the aisle.
-This is a great way to honor your loved one at your wedding.
-Incorporating photos of your loved ones into your day for you to look at.
+Incorporating photos of your loved ones into your day for you to look at is special.
 You could also incorporate pieces of jewelry into a bouquet as well.
-Below is a photo of one of my bride’s bouquets– she added grandma’s ring and earrings as her something old and something blue because she had passed well before the wedding day.
+Below is a photo of one of my bride’s bouquets from 2024.
+She added grandma’s ring and earrings as her something old and something blue because she had passed well before the wedding day.
 A sweet sentiment, and one that is with you during your ceremony.

 In Memoriam Tables